chrisfcarroll/clojure-kata-spec-framework/README.md

 (spec "A Spec describes expected behaviour")

-which (until my computer can read english and clojure) I confirm by manual inspection: The spec does indeed describe it's expected behaviour).
+which (until my computer can read english and clojure) I confirm by manual inspection: The spec does indeed describe its expected behaviour).

 So I went straight on to